Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 seniors communication methods

-Pew Research studied social media use among older adults for more than a decade.
-According to Pew Research’s 2022 report, although seniors do not use social media as much as younger consumers, there is significant growth in social media usage among them from 2010 to 2021.
+According to Pew Research’s 2022 report, although seniors do not use social media as much as younger consumers, their usage significantly increased from 2010 to 2021.

 social media use among older adults